Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Waipio Valley Lookout on the Big Island.

-If you’re looking to see a black sand beach in Hawaii, head down South to Punalu’u Black Sand Beach.
+If you’re looking to see one of the black sand beaches in Hawaii, head down South to Punalu’u Black Sand Beach.
 It’s pretty accessible, which makes it a great stop with kids.

 Punaluu Beach, Black Sand Beach, Big Island--Punaluu Beach is one of the best Big Island beaches